AbdulRahmanSilmy/Webcam-rock-paper-scissors/README.md

 ## Areas for improvement

-- Introduce more data augmentation to make a more robust model
+- Introduce more data augmentation to make a more robust model.
 - Look for a more light weight model.
 Current model takes too much space.
 - Add object localisation capabilities to the model.